Carer Innovation Collective: ”Better support for carers, together”

 Jack Ford replied to the topic Young Carers and Mobile Phone Ban in Schools in the forum Carer Innovation Collective: ”Better support for carers, together”

-6 days, 21 hours agoFrom what I’m seeing, there’s a strong focus on measurable outcomes and value for money, but also more emphasis on early intervention and prevention.
+2 months agoFrom what I’m seeing, there’s a strong focus on measurable outcomes and value for money, but also more emphasis on early intervention and prevention.
 There seems to be growing interest in how services identify and reach hidden carers, not just those already known.

 Partnership working also feels key — showing how you connect with health, educa…[Read more] -